 Students who have completed coursework at a university or college that is regionally or nationally accredited by an agency recognized by the United States Department of Education may request an evaluation for transfer credit prior to program enrollment.

-Transfer credit will only be granted under the following conditions:
+Transfer credit may be awarded under the following conditions:

-- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a grade of B or higher.
+- Required prerequisite science courses must have been completed within five (5) years of the start date of program with a grade of B or higher.

 - All transfer credit policies of the institution have been met.

 Awarding of Credit for Previous Education or Competency-Based Credit, Including Military Education and Experience

-Students may apply for competency-based credit, which will be granted on the basis of a written examination for nursing theory courses and a demonstration of the mastery of clinical objectives and a written examination for clinical courses.
-The Program Director or designee will administer this process.
+Prior to enrollment, students may apply for competency-based credit, which will be granted on the basis of a written examination for nursing theory courses and a demonstration of the mastery of clinical objectives and a written examination for clinical courses.
+The Program Director, or designee, will administer this process.

 Stanbridge University will conduct an evaluation of previous education and training for all veterans and will grant appropriate credit, shorten the training period proportionately, and notify the VA and student accordingly.